ejneer/ejneer-website/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-Experienced aerospace and manufacturing engineer with an interest in the application of statistics and software engineering to these fields.
+Experienced engineer with an interest in the application of statistics and software engineering to novel operations problems.
 Enjoys developing in R and Python.
 Holds a DoD Secret clearance and a Masters degree in Aerospace Engineering.